 Richard W. Dehn, MPA, PA-C, DFAAPA

-Richard W. Dehn is a professor in the College of Health and Human Services at Northern Arizona University's Phoenix Biomedical Campus, and chair of the university's Department of Physician Assistant Studies.
+Richard W. Dehn is a professor in the College of Health and Human Services at Northern Arizona University's Phoenix Biomedical Campus, and a professor in the Department of Biomedical Informatics at the University of Arizona College of Medicine in Phoenix.
 The views expressed in this blog post are those of the author and may not reflect AAPA policies.